rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `cooled_space_percentage` (double): Percentage of living space that is air conditioned.
 Percentage is divided by 100.

+HVAC Cooling Type:

+`has_ducted_cooling` (bool):  Indicator for whether the cooling system is ducted, which would include 'Central AC' and 'Ducted Heat Pump'.

+HVAC Has Ducts:

+`has_ducts` (bool): Indicator for whether the unit has ducts.
+Note that technically this is a deterministic feature of Duct Location, but since Duct Location was not present in 2022.1, we keep this slightly redudant feature just in case.

 HVAC Heating Efficiency:

 `heating_efficiency_nominal_percent` (double): Nominal efficiency percentage of the heating system (i.e. percentage of energy consumed by the system that is actually converted to useful heat), set to 900% (infinite efficiency) if not present (see [conversion formulas](https://www.energyguru.com/EnergyEfficiencyInformation.htm)).
 Percentage is divided by 100.